zabbasi/website/content/docs/components/jupyter.md

 unsecured endpoint by default.
 For a production deployment with SSL and authentication, refer to the [documentation](https://github.com/kubeflow/kubeflow/tree/{{< params "githubbranch" >}}/components/jupyterhub).

-## Submitting k8s resources from Jupyter Notebook
+## Submitting k8s resources from Jupyter notebooks in `kubeflow` namespace

-The Jupyter Notebook pods are assigned the `jupyter-notebook` service account.
+The Jupyter Notebook pods are assigned the `jupyter-notebook` service account in `kubeflow` namespace by default.
 This service account is bound to `jupyter-notebook` role which has namespace-scoped permissions to the following k8s resources:

 * pods
 * deployments